zcy1024/WalrusDevnetHackathon/README.md

 Please set the wallet you want to use to the testnet in advance.

-This is a small achievement of personal learning and development， which is still many imperfections in it, please forgive me.
+This is a small achievement of personal learning and development，which is still many imperfections in it, please forgive me.

 If you find someone maliciously brushing the rankings, you can use `sui client call --package $PACKAGE --module rank_list --function clearRankList --args $RANKLIST` to reset the rankings.(`$PACKAGE, $RANKLIST` can be obtained at the end of the article.)